 I-RECs can be acquired by free or regulated consumers.
 They are used to report scope 2 emissions under the Brazilian GHG Protocol Program.
-Customers need to provide information the volume of emissions and the period for whic they would like to receive certification.
+Customers need to provide information on the volume of emissions and the period for which they would like to receive certification.

-I-REC contracting can be requested by customers when purchasing energy for future use, or retroactively after a year of consumptio Certification is the most practical and reliable way to prove the origin of energy and to value t environmental and social attributes of renewab energy generation sources.
+I-REC contracting can be requested by customers when purchasing energy for future use, or retroactively after a year of consumption.
+Certification is the most practical and reliable way to prove the origin of energy and to value the environmental and social attributes of renewable energy generation sources.

-The key difference between the Comerc-Sinerconsult Renewable Energy Certificate and the International REC Standard (I-REC) certificate is traceability, especially regarding the rights to n on renewable generation attributes in offsetting :h carbon emissions under GHG Protocol rules.
+The key difference between the Comerc-Sinerconsult Renewable Energy Certificate and the International REC Standard (I-REC) certificate is traceability, especially regarding the rights to renewable generation attributes in offsetting carbon emissions under GHG Protocol rules.

 Comerc Energia created the Comerc-Sinerconsult Renewable Energy Certificate back in 2011.
-The certificate confirms the consumption of renewable n. energy and states the amount of CO 2 emissions avoided annually by the customer.
-Close to 10,000 he certificates have been issued since 2011, verifying ole that more than 6 million tons of CO2 emissions have been avoided.
-The Freezeway Efficiency Contificate has been
+The certificate confirms the consumption of renewable energy and states the amount of CO2 emissions avoided annually by the customer.
+Close to 10,000 certificates have been issued since 2011, verifying that almost 5 million tons of CO2 emissions have been avoided.